 TL;DR

-Five independent lines of evidence converge on one conclusion: mRNA vaccine technology has unleashed mechanisms of harm that were neither adequately studied nor addressed by regulatory agencies.
+Six independent lines of evidence converge on one conclusion: mRNA vaccine technology has activated mechanisms of harm that were neither adequately studied nor addressed by regulatory agencies.

 MechanismEvidenceKey Finding

-Spike Innate Immune EffectsHIGH [PR]Bocquet 2024: AXL/efferocytosis hijack, "Trojan horse" bacterial persistence
+Spike Innate Immune EffectsHIGH [PR]Bocquet 2024: AXL/efferocytosis hijack, "Trojan horse" bacterial persistence; IgG4 class-switch, immune exhaustion

 DNA Contamination with SV40HIGH [PR] + [IND]Speicher 2025: Up to 627-fold exceedance of regulatory limits